ctyeong/ctyeong.github.io/front.md

 permalink: /
 ---

+* Aug-22: Excited to start a new position as a **Postdoctoral Scholar** at UC Davis!

 * Mar-22: Extended paper published at the [Journal of Artificial Life and Robotics (AROB)](https://www.springer.com/journal/10015){:target="_blank"}! &mdash;
   *Beyond Tracking: Using Deep Learning to Discover Novel Interactions in Biological Swarms.*